Non-Resident Alien Shareholders: Everything You Need to Know

 Generally, if an S corporation is no longer a small business corporation, they will lose their tax status immediately.
 For instance, if a resident alien shareholder loses their status and becomes a non-resident alien, the company would lose S corporation status on the day that the shareholder's residency changed.
 Non-resident aliens cannot be S corporation shareholders.

 If you need help with non-resident alien shareholders, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.